chameleon-system/chameleon-base/UPGRADE-6.3.md

 To be backwards compatible the size classes are determined using CHAMELEON.CORE.getModalSizeClassByPixel().
 You should remove all width/height settings in CreateModalXY calls if it does not necessarily render smaller.

+- $.jBreadCrumb()
+- $.bgiframe()
+- $.jqM() (jqModal)
+- $.jqDnR() (part of jqModal)
+- $.addOption() (jquery.selectboxes plugin)

+## jQueryUi

+jQueryUi is replaced everywhere in the code.
+The only exception is drag&drop functionality in the template engine for module spot placing and reordering of elements using TCMSFieldPosition.

+Deprecated is every jquery plugin in:

+/Resources/public/javascript/jquery/jQueryUI/

 ## Translations

 - chameleon_system_core.field_options.option_value_true